Deim0s13/my-demo-app/docs/06-Testing.md

 - Flask and related dependencies (from `requirements.txt`)
 - PostgreSQL running and configured
 - Cypress installed for frontend testing (`npm install cypress --save-dev`)
+- Environment Variables: Ensure that environment variables such as `APP_ENV` and `APP_VERSION` are set correctly before running tests.

 ## 6.2 Backend Testing with Pytest